alexwine36/Portfolio/apps/portfolio/content/projects/portfolio/index.md

 # The Conclusion

-This project was absolutely a labor of love.
+This project was a joy to complete.
 I hope you enjoyed it and if you would like to learn more about it here is the link to the [repository](https://github.com/alexwine36/Portfolio).

 Feel free to reach out with comments, questions, or concerns, and thank you for checking it out.